How to Apply

 Candidates should have completed at least 8 months of training in the cardiac catheterization laboratory with 300 cumulative catheterization procedures (COCATS Level 2 training), and have a recommendation from the director of the cardiac catheterization laboratory where this training took place.

+We accept applications through the Electronic Residency Application Service (ERAS).
 The complete application package consists of an ERAS submission and includes:

 • ERAS application